-RSE is about the emotional, social and cultural development of pupils, and involves learning about
+RSE is about the emotional, social and cultural development of pupils, and involves learning about relationships, sexual health, sexuality, healthy lifestyles, diversity and personal identity.

 RSE involves a combination of sharing and exploring issues and values.

 RSE is not about the promotion of sexual activity.